We offer a list of Frequently Asked Questions (FAQ) at The Brain Clinic. Feel free to contact us at The Brain Clinic to learn more.

 What is a Clinical Neuropsychologist?

-A clinical neuropsychologist as a psychologist who has specialized knowledge and training in the applied science of brain-behavior relationships.
-Clinical Neuropsychologists use this knowledge in the assessment, diagnosis, treatment, and rehabilitation of patients across the lifespan who have neurological, medical, developmental, or psychiatric conditions.
+- A clinical neuropsychologist is a psychologist with specialized knowledge and training in the applied science of brain-behavior relationships.
+Clinical neuropsychologists use this knowledge in the assessment, diagnosis, treatment, and rehabilitation of patients who have neurological, medical, developmental, or psychiatric conditions.

 What is assessed in a neuropsychological evaluation?